TokamakUI/Tokamak/README.md

 architecture of React with its established patterns available to you in Swift.

 _**Important:**_ Tokamak is relatively stable at this point, as in not having any blocking or critical bugs that the maintainers are aware of.
-The core API of `Component` and `Hooks` types is frozen, and there's a plenty of [standard components](#standard-components) to start building useful apps.
+There's a plenty of [standard components](#standard-components) to start building useful apps.
 If in the future there's a breaking change that's absolutely needed, deprecating old APIs in a source-compatible way and introducing a replacement gradually is the top priority.
 Nevertheless, its important to note this can't always be achieved.

 ## Table of contents